6 consulting frameworks for small business (guide + worksheets)

-Independent professionals utilize business frameworks to assist in getting client agreement and buy-in on project goals, scope and deliverables.
-Use of a framework can proves helpful not just in achieving buy-in from a client, but also in identification and understanding of all aspects of the issue at hand, leading to a more complete and successful final product—
+Business frameworks assist independent professionals in getting client agreement and buy-in on project goals, scope, and deliverables.
+Use of a consulting framework can be helpful not just in achieving buy-in from a client, but also in identifying and understanding of all aspects of the issue at hand, leading to a successful final product—and happier clients.

 GATE